 - Ability to machine or cut easily on site

 - Stable under long term loads

 COMPACFOAM is a solution that is changing how we deal with some of the more difficult installations.
 It’s fair to say it has become – in the UK and Ireland the material of choice for certified passive homes – we believe we have supplied to dozens of dwellings that will actually be certified.
 Large scale uptake has also started in developer led housing estates in Dublin.
 We have also used the product for rainscreen facades, large scale roofs and various niche applications.

 COMPACFOAM has a wide range of applications but the most common areas are under, above and at reveals of both windows and doors, to create a thermally broken pocket for a steel beam, creating a continuous insulation line around perimeter of.
 The biggest savings for low energy dwellings where airtightness and insulation has been addressed is thermal bridging.
 The COMPCFOAM system can reduce energy losses by 15-20%.

-Typical applications Compacfoam and detailed drawings can be found here:
+Typical applications of Compacfoam and detailed drawings:

 The below image illustrates the dramatic effect on a parapet by excluding 50mm of COMPACFOAM.

 Another significant area where a thermal bridge is created is in the roof where there is no insulation outside or inside the rafters.
 This means 20% of the roof – via the rafter – is often a thermal bridge.
 We favour a minimum 60mm woodfibre sarking board for over rafter insulation.
 It’s an excellent thermal bridging solution and is also an ecological, breathable, natural and has impressive heat storage capacities.